wazuh/wazuh-kubernetes/README.md

 Deploy a Wazuh cluster with a basic Elastic stack on Kubernetes .

+## Branches

+* `master` branch contains the latest code, be aware of possible bugs on this branch.
+* `stable` branch on correspond to the last Wazuh stable version.

 ## Documentation

 The [instructions.md](instructions.md) file describes how to deploy Wazuh on Kubernetes.